sovrynn/ecdo/5-TOOLS-DEV/openfoam/README.md

 ## Step 1: Mesh

-The mesh definets the physical structures in the sim.
+The mesh defines the physical structures in the sim.
 It doesn't necessarily define fluid parameters such as volume or speed; you'd have to specify those in separate configuration files (`transportProperties`?).

 In order to create custom terrain, we'll have to use a special kind of mesh, potentially `snappyHexMesh`.
 We'd have to define the terrain geometry in an STL file, potentially created by other software ie CAD software.